diskoverdata/diskover-community/README.md

 #### Filehash

-In order to speed up crawl times, a MD5 hash for each file is made from combining the strings `filename+filesize+last_modified` and hashing that string, rather than the contents of the file.
+In order to speed up crawl times, a md5 hash for each file is made from combining the strings `filename+filesize+last_modified` and hashing that string, rather than the contents of the file.
 This seems to be a fast high-level way to create a hash of the file. **You should run the md5 command on the files to compare their hashes before you delete the dupes**.

 ### Kibana

 For the index pattern use `diskover-*`.
 For the duplicate files use `diskover_dupes-*`. **Make sure the `Index contains time-based events` box is `unchecked`** when you create index patterns.

-#### Diskover Dashboard
+#### diskover dashboard

-To use the Diskover dashboard (screenshot), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
+To use the diskover dashboard (screenshots), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
 In Kibana go to `Management > Saved Objects > Import`.

 If nothing is showing in the dashboard, go to `Management > Index Patterns > diskover-*` and then hit the `refresh icon`.